VAR-PZ: Constraining the Photometric Redshifts of Quasars using Variability: Methodology

-Note that although we used Eq.~\eqref{equation} for the modeling to estimate redshift priors through \texttt{VAR-PZ} (see below), the relation (Eq.~\ref{equation_original}) that incorporates the dependency on the $M_{\mathrm{BH}}$ was used to simulate the realistic SDSS and LSST light curves (see Section \ref{Simulation}).
+Note that although we used Eq.~\eqref{equation} for the modeling to estimate redshift priors through \texttt{VAR-PZ} (see below), the relation (Eq.~\ref{equation_original}) which incorporates the dependency on the $M_{\mathrm{BH}}$ was used only to simulate the realistic SDSS and LSST light curves (see Section \ref{Simulation}).
 The $A, B$ and $C$ coefficients in this work are re-estimated to overcome the potential biases due to different algorithms for light curve modeling and in estimating the AGN continuum luminosities.
-Specifically, the $M_\mathrm{i}$ values are obtained through SED modeling of the SDSS photometry using the Low Resolution Templates (\texttt{LRT}) and algorithm of \citet[][hereafter A10, see Section \ref{Code}]{Assef2010}.
+Specifically, the $M_\mathrm{i}$ and $R_{\mathrm{AGN}}$ values are obtained through SED modeling of the SDSS photometry using the Low Resolution Templates (\texttt{LRT}) and algorithm of \citet[][hereafter A10, see Section \ref{Code}]{Assef2010}.
 We find the best-fit values of the $A, B$ and $C$ coefficients in Eq.~\eqref{equation} following a similar approach to M10.
 We first estimate $B$ by fitting a power-law of the form $f \propto \left( \frac{\lambda_{\mathrm{RF}}}{\SI{4000}{\angstrom}} \right)^{B}$ for both SF{$_\infty$} and $\tau$ parameters to every quasar with at least two observations in multiple bands.
 We adopt as the value of $B$ for all subsequent calculations as the median of all objects for which we were able to carry out this fit, corresponding to $-0.456 \pm 0.03$ and $0.19 \pm 0.01$ for SF{$_\infty$} and $\tau$, respectively (see Sect.
 5.1 in M10).
 We then fix $B$ and fit the values of coefficients $A$ and $C$ to the full ensemble of objects.
-This method of fixing coefficient $B$ before other coefficients is done to eliminate the degeneracies between the $\lambda_{\text{RF}}$ and other physical parameters.
+This method of fixing coefficient $B$ before other coefficients is done to eliminate the degeneracies between the $\lambda_{\text{RF}}$ and other physical parameters, as $B$ is the only parameter in a term that depends on wavelength.
+This process effectively decouples $B$ from the rest of the parameters and minimizes the covariances.

-Table \ref{tab:variability_params} shows the values of the coefficients $A$, $B$, $C$ and $D$ of the SF{$_\infty$} and $\tau$ relations in Eq.~\eqref{equation_original}), respectively, in comparison to the values estimated by M10.
+Table \ref{tab:variability_params} shows the values of the coefficients $A$, $B$, $C$ and $D$ of the SF{$_\infty$} and $\tau$ relations in Eq.~\eqref{equation_original}, respectively, in comparison to the values estimated by M10.
 The small variations in the coefficients with respect to those from M10 are likely due to methodological changes in both light curve modeling and $M_\mathrm{i}$ estimation.